-The purpose of the program should be identified; an example might be to recognize and reinforce employee contributions to the department/college.
+Why is the program important, and what will it accomplish?
+(One example might be to recognize and reinforce employee contributions to the department or college.)

-Outstanding Service Awards are given to recognize employees for their performance, examples might be:
+How will recipients be selected?
+Outstanding Service Awards recognize employees for their performance, such as:

-- contributions to the unit and/or University resulting in, for example increased efficiency, increased quality of service, cost savings, or successful crisis management;
+- Contributions to the unit or University resulting in, for example, more efficiency, better service, cost savings, or successful crisis management

-- significant contribution to a major unit project or operations; and/ or
+- Significant contribution to a major unit project or operations

-- special service to the unit and/or University.
+- Special service to the unit or University

-What form will the award take (e.g., monetary compensation, gift certificate, trophy, plaque)?
-Note: Some awards are taxable income and/or affect overtime payment requirements.
+What form will the award take (for example, money, gift certificate, trophy, plaque)?
+Note: Some awards are considered taxable or may affect overtime pay requirements.

-- Will employees be nominated or recommended by management of the program?
+- Will employees be nominated or recommended by management?